Online Boat Application

 Fees for the award of certificates of number for original, transfer, renewals, livery, dealer and duplicate shall be as follows:

-For all motorized boats, you have complete a boat registration application, attach any necessary documents, sign and mail the paperwork to MDWFP Headquarters (MDWFP Boat Registration, 1505 Eastover Dr. Jackson, MS 39211).
-Acceptable payment methods are check, cashier’s check, money order, and cash if mail your boat registration into the MDWFP Headquarters location.
-You can get a Boat Registration Application form from:
+For all motorized boats, you must complete a boat registration application, attach any necessary documents, sign and mail the paperwork to MDWFP Headquarters (MDWFP Boat Registration, 1505 Eastover Dr. Jackson, MS 39211).
+Acceptable payment methods are check, cashier’s check, money order when mailed.
+You can pick up a Boat Registration Application form from:

 If you purchased your boat new / used from dealer, you must: